 To prompt the NVC to act, the immigrant must visit the Consular Electronic Application Center (CEAC) and complete Form DS-261, Online Choice of Address and Agent.
 Choosing an "agent" means deciding to whom and how all the important notices from the U.S. government will be sent—to the immigrant or to the petitioner, via regular mail or email.

-Next, the NVC will send the U.S. family member petitioner a bill for the Affidavit of Support review ($120 as of 2019) and send either the immigrant or agent a bill for the immigrant visa processing fee ($325 per immigrating family member—2019 figure).
+Next, the NVC will send the U.S. family member petitioner a bill for the Affidavit of Support review ($120 as of 2021) and send either the immigrant or agent a bill for the immigrant visa processing fee ($325 per immigrating family member—2021 figure).

 Once the fees are paid, the immigrant must submit Form DS-260, the online immigrant visa application.
 This asks biographical questions, such as addresses where the immigrant has lived and worked, as well as questions to determine the immigrant's admissibility to the United States.
 (See How to Fill in Online Form DS-260 for Consular Visa Processing.)

-The DS-260 can be submitted only online, in English.
+The DS-260 is submitted only online, in English.
 The immigrant will need to print out the confirmation page to bring to the visa interview.